 Anxiety, illness, friendship and family issues can all be causes of stress in young people and students can self-refer to Beth Robertson, the counsellor, and to Sonia Moorey, nurse, and Sheena Dale, first aider.
 Non-urgent issues should always be referred at breaks and lunchtimes.
 In addition the school uses counsellors from MIND and RELATEteen to support the work of our school based staff.

 Excellent attendance at school is a prerequisite to excellent progress and attainment.
 We expect all students to achieve at least 96% attendance during the year.
-Jane Seabrook, our Attendance Officer, contacts parents/carers when children are absent, and Fleur Brookes, the Inclusion Officer, works with those students whose attendance has fallen and supports them back into school.
+Jane Seabrook, our Attendance Officer, contacts parents/carers when children are absent, and Jane Buckley, the Inclusion Officer, works with those students whose attendance has fallen and supports them back into school.
 Fleur Brookes works closely with the Missing Education and Child Employment Service (MICES) and ensures that the school’s policies regarding absence from school are being followed.